The Gods Are Not to Blame: Yoruba theory

 The Gods Are Not To Blame reflects critically on perhaps the most cherished myth of cultural transmission that civilization entertains about itself as a means of explaining its own perpetuation.
 Rotimi's play does so not only by dramatizing this myth with certain ironic instance, but also by juxtaposing this myth with a Yoruba model of cultural transmission.

 Colonization

 According to Barbara Goff and Michael Simpson, "the play as an allegory of colonization and, indeed decolonization" The events concerning colonization in The Gods Are Not To Blame represent politics in African history.
 When the old man takes over Odewale's land it is a metaphor of colonialism.
 It's about having power over the land and Odewale no longer has the power because the old man took it from him, which is why he turns a hoe, which is a gardening tool, into a sword.
 The old man happens to also be his father, though Odewale is not aware of this at the time.
-His father father does to Odewale what European colonizers did to Africa.
+His father does to Odewale what European colonizers did to Africa.